LIFEHUBBER

 What remains unclear

-Anthropic has published its statement, but a public Commerce Department page for the directive was not found during this check.
+Anthropic has published its statement, but a public Commerce Department page for the directive has not appeared in the cited sources.

 Anthropic says a directive forced a broad access cutoff